Kerbas-ad-astra/MOLE-old/GameData/WildBlueIndustries/MOLE/Readme.txt

 FCP & Mk1 Docking Port
 - Fixed RealChute drag problems.
 Thanks for the fix, dave1904! :)

+Station Light
+- Remodeled the light slightly to make it look better.

+Mk1 Drydock
+- Fixed a texturing issue with the Mk1 Drydock.

+Life Support
+- Added support for Kerbalism
+- Added support for USI-LS.
+Thanks for the number crunching, Bombaatu! :)

 0.6.0 Earth Orbit Stations

 With KSP 1.1.X shenanigans finally out of the way, I'm back to creating updates for the MOLE.
 This update continues with Phase 2: Project Space Station, and delivers new station parts.